 I do not accept late assignment submissions, and you get no "free" absences in this class.
-There is only one exception to this: You and I agree on a reasonable accommodation prior to either the original due date or the date you are missing class.
-Arrangements after the fact will only be considered in extraordinary, documented circumstances.
+There are only two exceptions to this:

+- You and I agree on a reasonable accommodation prior to either the original due date or the date you are missing class, or - You provide me with a signed letter from the Dean of Academic Affairs justifying why it is permissible for you to turn in the assignment late or to be absent from class.

 I recognize that these are extremely demanding requirements.
 If you do not feel that you can meet them, please enroll in another course.

-Participation & Attendance
+Participation and Attendance

 Every class meeting will involve all of us actively doing philosophy, rather than passively absorbing what others may say about philosophical issues.
 As such, attendance and participation are very important.
 I expect you to show up to class on time, participate thoughtfully, ask questions when you are confused, take notes, and have a grasp of what was accomplished in each meeting.
 Attendance is therefore required without exception, and anyone showing up more than 10 minutes late will be politely asked to leave and come back (on time) to our next class meeting.
-To enforce this policy, I will promptly take attendance at 3:00PM.
+To enforce this policy, I will promptly take attendance at 2:30PM.
 If you arrive after I have called your name, then you will be marked as tardy.
-Please refer to page 2 for more details about how your participation is evaluated.
+Please refer to page 2 for details.